fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   }
 ```

-We don't need to stop.
+We don't need to stop here.
 We can declutter this code by adding a computed property to `Sheet` enum:

 ```swift
   extension Sheet {